aptitude install goaccess

 GoAccess is a command-line log analyzer and interactive viewer for Apache or Nginx web server.
 With this tool, you will not only be able to browse the data mentioned earlier, but also parse the web server logs to dig for further data as well - and all of this within a terminal window in real time.
-Since as of today most web servers use either a Debian derivative or a Red Hat based distribution as the underlying operating system, I will show you how to install and use GoAccess in Debian and CentOS.
+Since most existing web servers use either a Debian derivative or a Red Hat based distribution as the underlying operating system, I will show you how to install and use GoAccess in Debian and CentOS.

 In Debian, Ubuntu and derivatives, run the following command to install GoAccess: